guvarallo/frontline-airtable-studio-bot/README.md

 ## Twilio Studio

-If you are not familiar with it, [learn more about Twilio Studio here](https://www.twilio.com/docs/studio/user-guide/get-started).
+If you are not familiar with Twilio Studio, [learn more about it here](https://www.twilio.com/docs/studio/user-guide/get-started).

 ### Studio Diagram